teamkrope/kommit/README.md

 # The Most Committed Repository on GitHub By Team Krope
 Welcome to the repository that is set to become the most committed repository on GitHub!
-We, Team Krope, embark on a unique journey to break the record and set a new standard in open-source contributions and programmers.
+We, Team Krope, embark on a unique journey to break the record and set a new standard in open-source contributions.
 The point is we'll not just create the most committed repository, we'll also maintain its status for the future through continuous progress and contributions.

 ## About the Project